 With their combined will, every single Green Lantern fires their rings onto the planet and manage to encase it in a giant green energy ball.
-With Oa covered in green light, they push it towards Krona and begin their attack.
+With Oa covered in the emerald light, they push it towards Krona and begin their attack.

 However, the monstrous being retaliates by sending out the biggest swarm of Shadow Demons that he can muster.
 It manages to slow the Corps’ assault down and even manages to reach the Green Lanterns in order to attack and maim them.

 Just when all seems lost, Mogo actually arrives and gives his fellow Green Lanterns the extra firepower that they badly needed.
 Not only does it wipe out all of the Shadow Demons, its blast of green energy continues towards pushing Oa into their foe.
 Krona desperately tries to get himself free, but the excessive mass is too much for him to overcome as he crashes into the sun and ends up incinerated shortly afterwards.

 Later on, the Guardians have a meeting with the Corps as Ganthet tells them that Mogo will serve as their temporary base until a new planet Oa is made.

 Even better, Arisia has gained greater respect among her fellow teammates as her successful master plan is now forever inscribed within the Book of Oa.
 And so, our film ends with every single Green Lantern heading out into space to go form their new home planet.